Ercole Consalvi: Early life

 Consalvi was born in Rome, a descendant of the ancient noble family of the Brunacci of Pisa.
 The cardinal's grandfather, Gregorio Brunacci, had taken the name and arms of the late Marquess Ercole Consalvi of Rome, as was required in order to inherit the large fortune the original Consalvi had left.

 Ercole was the son of Mario Giuseppe Consalvi, the Marquess of Toscanella, and Countess Claudia Carandini of Modena.
 At the death of his father in 1763, Ercole was entrusted to the care of Cardinal Andrea Negroni.
 He was educated at the college of the Piarists from 1771 to 1776.
 He then entered the seminary founded in Frascati by the English Cardinal Henry Benedict Stuart, who was also called Duke of York by Jacobites, thus often referred to as "Cardinal York", and who was the Stuart pretender to the throne of Great Britain.
 He became a favorite of the Cardinal's and was helped by him to obtain high office in the Roman Curia while still a young man.

 At the completion of his seminary studies in 1776, Consalvi took minor orders, and was named a member of a congregation charged with the direction of municipal affairs.
-The years from 1776 to 1782 were devoted to the studies of jurisprudence and ecclesiastical history in the Pontifical Ecclesiastical Academy in Rome, which trained students for the diplomatic corps of the Holy See.
+The years from 1776 to 1782 were devoted to the studies of jurisprudence and ecclesiastical history in the Pontifical Academy for Noble Ecclesiastics in Rome, which trained students for the diplomatic corps of the Holy See.
 There he had among other professors the Jesuit scholar, Zaccaria.
 He then began studies in both civil and canon law at La Sapienza University, from which he received doctorates in both fields in 1789.
 He had become an official of the Papal Court in 1784, serving in various administrative offices (votante di segnatura; auditor of the Rota for Rome) for the next 14 years in Rome, where he was known as Monsignore Ubique on account of his taste for travelling and cultivating interesting people.